 To prevent symptoms, head up into the mountains at a gradual pace, especially if you live at sea level.
 Spend a day at 5,000 to 7,000 feet, take it easy and drink lots of non-alcoholic fluids.

-First he got a severe headache and started crying.
-Since it was a short trip, the cog train leaves after 45 minutes at the top.
-Thankfully he fell asleep on the way back down and felt better at a lower elevation.
+First, he got a severe headache and started crying.
+Since it was a short trip, the cog train left after 45 minutes at the top.
+Thankfully, he fell asleep on the way back down and felt better at a lower elevation.

-Then we had to cut short a ski trip on a 10,000-foot mountain.
-Now we realize that he can’t go over 9,000 feet and it hasn’t been an issue since.
-Though I remind him to drink lots of fluids and keep track with a graduated water bottle.
+Then, we cut short a ski trip on a 10,000-foot mountain.
+Now we realize he can’t go over 9,000 feet, and it hasn’t been an issue since.
+However,h I remind him to drink lots of fluids and keep track with a graduated water bottle.

 Know Before You Go